OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 ## **5.0 OPAE Software Development Kit**

 The OPAE SDK software stack sits in user space on top of the OFS kernel drivers.
 It is a common software infrastructure layer that simplifies and streamlines integration of programmable accelerators such as FPGAs into software applications and environments.
 OPAE consists of a set of drivers, user-space libraries, and tools to discover, enumerate, share, query, access, manipulate, and reconfigure programmable accelerators.
 OPAE is designed to support a layered, common programming model across different platforms and devices.
-To learn more about OPAE, its documentation, code samples, an explanation of the available tools, and an overview of the software architecture, please visit the [OPAE GitHub](https://github.com/OFS/opae-sdk) page.

 The OPAE SDK source code is contained within a single GitHub repository hosted at the [OPAE GitHub](https://github.com/OFS/opae-sdk).
 This repository is open source.

 ### **5.1 OPAE SDK Build Environment Setup**

-Ensure the local environment matches the supported Operating System discussed in section [Table 1-3: Software Version Summary](#table-1-3).
+Ensure the local environment matches the supported Operating System discussed in section [Table 1-3: Software Version Summary](#table-1-3-software-version-summary).
 This installation process assumes you have access to an internet connection in order to pull specific GitHub repositories, and to satisfy package dependencies.

 #### 5.1.1 Installing the OPAE SDK with Pre-Built Packages